-Salt water and chlorine can reduce the life of your wetsuit by drying out the neoprene.
+Saltwater and chlorine can reduce the life of your wetsuit by drying out the neoprene.
 To keep your wetsuit looking good and maintain its health, after the dive you should let your wetsuit soak in warm freshwater for 30 min.
 To maximise the life of your wetsuit, add a couple of caps of wetsuit shampoo to the soak water as this aids in removing the salt from the neoprene paws.
 To remove residual odours and bacteria from your wet suit, add 2 capfuls of Revivex Odour Eliminator an Enzyme-Based Deodorizer to the second container.
 Hang suit to dry on a flexible, padded wet suit hanger.
-As the suit dries, MiraZyme does its work as well as algae, bacteria, pollution, waste matter and urine, leaving your suit odour-free.
+As the suit dries, MiraZyme does its work as well as algae, bacteria, pollution, waste matter, and urine, leaving your suit odor-free.

 Storage of Wetsuit

 After washing your wetsuit and hang on a wetsuit hanger (a thin hanger will stretch the suit) in a ventilated area but not in direct sunlight.
 Be sure to pull the back zipper down all the way.
-Avoid placing your wetsuit on hot surfaces and storing in the trunk of your car for extended periods of time.
+Avoid placing your wetsuit on hot surfaces and storing it in the trunk of your car for extended periods of time.
 Ideally, dry it inside out for one day and then turn it back the right way so that it dries thoroughly both inside and out.

 Sometimes, contact with rocks underwater is unavoidable.
 Because of this, it is not uncommon to get rips and tears in your wetsuit.
 If you rip or tear your wetsuit you can usually repair it using neoprene glue by filling in the hole or tear.
-Liquid Aquaseal is a common neoprene glue that can be used for the repair.
+Liquid Aquaseal is a common neoprene glue that can be used for wetsuit zipper repair.